 As I shook my head, something in my stomach momentarily quivered.
 "While it might resemble my ancestor very closely and respond as we all imagine the Fleet Admiral responding, that is one of the strongest arguments for why it is not actually Olav hault-Plankwell.
 It responds the way we imagine Fleet Admiral hault-Plankwell responding because that is the sum result of the information that has been fed into its data matrix.
-It looks like him in projection because Zeenye has used recorded footage to assemble composite of what we expect the Fleet Admiral to look like."
+It looks like him in projection because Zeenye has used recorded footage to assemble а composite of what we expect the Fleet Admiral to look like."
 She nodded.
 "On the Mikaki-Smitson scale, what would you say is its level of intelligence?"
-"As I said, I am not qualified to make that assessment, I have consulted with Zeenye and the admiral and recommend the Ministry ancestor, but also quite touching.
-It was truly Technology be consulted as to any future classifications of this technology."
+"As I said, I am not qualified to make that assessment, I have consulted with Zeenye and the admiral and recommend the Ministry of classifications of this technology."
 "I see.
 Well, then... speaking speculatively...
 She seemed to make a mental note as if you would permit yourself to do so for just a moment, what future applications do you see for this technology?"
 "I am but one officer with my own opinions," I answered, smiling.